danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 ![Screenshot of how the screen looks when being pulled and scrolled]({{page.assets}}result.jpg)

-If you look closely, you can see that the cover is scaled up when we pull down, since we get more vertical space for the header content.
+If you look closely, you can see that the cover scales up when we pull down, since we get more vertical space for the header content.

 We've also applied a fun little tilt effect that causes the cover to rotate around the x axis as the visible ration grows above `1`.

 Finally, you can see that the cover has a parallax effect that cause it to be overlapped by the scrollable content.

-Hooray - we now have a fully functional sticky header!
-However, to make it easier to adjust the screen content when we scroll, we should make this view provide us with more information in the scroll action.
+Hooray - we have a fully functional sticky header!
+However, to make it easier to adjust the content when we scroll, we should make it provide more information to the scroll action.

 Let's modify the `ScrollAction` typealias to also include the header visible ratio:

 ```swift
 public typealias ScrollAction = (